Snacks for People with Dysphagia (IDDSI Style)

 You may be thinking that snacks do not have to be full of sugar and fat, but even healthy snacks can become burdensome to chew/swallow and even highly dangerous if you have dysphagia!

 So, how are people with difficulty swallowing and their caregivers able to find safer options?
-Are there still satisfying snacks for people with dysphagia?!

 When it comes to favorite foods and munchies, sometimes a person’s life goals dictate that quality of life is more important than safety at all costs.
 It is up to the entire medical team (which includes the person) to have thorough discussions about the risks and benefits of any treatment plan and diet modification recommendations.
 Note: healthcare professionals can help steer a person towards safer items; therefore, I have created the list at the end of this blog (along with a pdf handout).

-Inspirations & Caveats Regarding Snacks for People with Dysphagia:
+Inspirations & Caveats Regarding Snacks for People with Dysphagia

 I am inspired by Brian Wallach (man, husband and father who is courageously sharing his fight with ALS @bsw5020 on Twitter).
 He showed us on November 3rd that having ALS does not stop you from craving and enjoying snacks throughout a stressful evening (e.g., munching on Funyuns, Cool Ranch Doritos, candy bars, Ben & Jerry’s, but who is counting, right?).